How Nicotine Addiction Works

 Quitting Medications: Nicotine Nasal Spray

 Nicotine spray gets nicotine into your system faster than other medications.
-It can be a little more difficult to use, but some tobacco users like to start off with it because it helps fight those cravings more quickly.
-The spray also requires a prescription.
+It can be a little more difficult to use, but some people like to start off with it because it helps fight cravings quickly.
+The nicotine spray requires a prescription.

 Nicotine Addiction and Quit Medications